MaryGS/the-mj-stak/site/content/posts/01-hr-recruitment-challenge.md

 - "What is their actual level of expertise based on the projects they've described?"
 - "How well does their career trajectory align with this role's requirements?"

-**This is HR Helper.**
+**This is Candidex.**

-## Introducing HR Helper: AI-Powered Candidate Matching
+## Introducing Candidex: AI-Powered Candidate Matching

-HR Helper is an application we built to transform how HR departments find candidates.
+Candidex is an application we built to transform how HR departments find candidates.
 Here's what makes it different:

 ### Intelligent CV Processing

-When you upload a CV, HR Helper doesn't just store it—it *understands* it.
+When you upload a CV, Candidex doesn't just store it—it *understands* it.
 Using LLM technology, the system extracts structured information:

 - Professional summary and career objectives
 - Technical and soft skills with context